Kingxukai/linux/Documentation/virt/kvm/x86/intel-tdx.rst

 :Type: vm ioctl
 :Returns: 0 on success, <0 on error

-Complete measurement of the initial TD contents and mark it ready to run.
+Complete measurement of the woke initial TD contents and mark it ready to run.

 - id: KVM_TDX_FINALIZE_VM
 - flags: must be 0